Choosing the Best Supplements

 With more than 60% of the average American’s daily calories coming from processed foods, it’s more important than ever for us to keep a close eye on our nutritional needs.2 Choose supplements that give you the right amounts of essential vitamins like vitamin A, B vitamins, vitamin C, vitamin D, vitamin E, magnesium, potassium, vitamin K, and many other vital nutrients.
 And always read the labels on your supplements.
 Follow our guidelines above for selecting high-quality supplements, and research any ingredients you don’t recognize on labels so you’ll know exactly what you’re putting into your body.

-Since 1969, Swanson has been simplifying wellness for people worldwide and we are committed to the safety of our customers.
-Swanson products reflect our commitment to quality and service.
+Since 1969, Swanson has been simplifying wellness for people worldwide and remains committed to the safety of its customers.
+Swanson's products reflect their commitment to quality and service.
 Every product you purchase is made from the purest, freshest nutrients and meets the highest quality standards.
-Our facilities are Good Manufacturing Practice (GMP) certified, plus purity and potency testing includes independent third-party labs.
-Our products are inspired by clinical research and backed by scientific consensus.
+Swanson's facilities are Good Manufacturing Practice (GMP) certified, plus purity and potency testing includes independent third-party labs.
+Swanson's products are inspired by clinical research and backed by scientific consensus.
 Each product is formulated to deliver the highest quality with the lowest environmental impact.
-You can learn more about our quality and testing standards here.
+You can learn more about Swanson's quality and testing standards here.

 Want to learn more?
 Read The Amazing Alphabet Vitamins: The Six Vitamins You Need to Know and Real Food: A Revival or a Revolution.